 What’s Included in the Monthly Subscription?

-When you first sign up for an account (get 100 FREE download credits here) you’re dropped right into the marketplace.
+When you first sign up for an account (Get a FREE trial with download credits here) you’re dropped right into the marketplace.

 Browse around by what’s new or the top sellers on the site.
 Or you can dig deep into genres or perform keyword searches.